 - For one thing, there was indeed a lighthouse raid performed during the real operation, but it wasn't as vital to its success as the film portrays it.

 - The film's depiction of the Hangang Bridge bombing.
 In real life, the bridge was blown up at 2:30am, and the hundreds of civilian casualties were the result of the South Korean military demolishing the bridge to stop the North Koreans from taking it without evacuating the bridge first, killing somewhere between 500 and 1000 civilians and accidentally cutting off the retreat path for one of their own divisions - despite the North Koreans still being six to eight hours away.
-Apparently, the one who gave the order was the South Korean ROK's army chief of staff, General Chae Pyong Duk, who did so as soon as he himself had crossed it.
+Apparently, the one who gave the order was the South Korean army's chief of staff, General Chae Pyong-duk, who did so as soon as he himself had crossed it, while a scapegoat, Colonel Choi Chang-sik, was officially blamed and executed, despite following the orders of superior officers.
 In the movie, the demolition happens in broad daylight, and the bridge is being overrun by North Korean troops when the explosives are detonated, portraying the decision to blow it up with civilians still on it as a painful, but necessary sacrifice.